 Students undertake an investigation into the ethical and sustainable production of agricultural foods.
 They will discuss the importance of food miles, advertising and cost of different food products.
 Students will investigate the importance of food preservation and techniques.
 They will engage with contemporary food styling trends and create styled meals with an accompanying food article.
 Students will have the opportunity to produce design solutions for healthy eating, though the creation of a design folio, which includes a design brief and the key elements of design process.
-One of the main assessments will be the planning, preparation and delivery of a three course meal based on a previous chosen theme.
 Practical tasks will have a strong emphasis on safety and hygiene in the kitchen and time management skills.
 Students will work individually and collaboratively to complete practical tasks to demonstrate their skills and knowledge.